klml/drfrederson/README.md

 Write files in [markdown](http://michelf.com/projects/php-markdown/).

-Metainformation can be defined for each page at the bottom after `---`
+Metainformation can be defined in [yaml](http://www.yaml.org/spec/1.2/spec.html)
+* for each page at the bottom after `---`
+* or for each directory in ''config.yml''
+* or in the site-config ''_make/config.yml''

 ## Directories